kaischaabouni/analytics-real-estate/README.md

 ## About the test

 We have provided to you in this repository an example of dag which uses the `db-analytics` throught the connection `local_db_analytics` (which is defined in the `docker-compose.yml` file thanks to the env variable `AIRFLOW_CONN_LOCAL_DB_ANALYTICS`)

+A document will be communicated with you about what you have to do.